lheydel/manguru-back/README.md

 ---
 When the app is running, you can try making requests to `http://localhost:8080` with tools like [Postman](https://www.getpostman.com/), or directly using the [Frontend](https://github.com/lheydel/manguru-front) part of the app.

+You can also access your local database via http://localhost:29018 with tools like [Robo 3T](https://robomongo.org/download) for example.

 > **Note** - In dev mode, the app is refreshing itself each time a typescript source file is updated, so you don't need to go through those steps again and again.